 3. England—mince pie

-Due to the popularity of the traditional British mince pie, the second largest supermarket in England is now selling vegan versions this holiday season.
-This Christmas tradition dates back to the 16th century, though it has certainly evolved since then.
+This traditional British holiday dish dates back to the 16th century, though it has certainly evolved since then.
 The originals were savory, meat-filled pastries, but since then, bakers have transformed mince pies into sweet treats filled with a mix of dried fruit, spices, sugar, and brandy.
 And now, they’re vegan!
-If you’re in the United States, you can make your own vegan mince pie by following the BBC’s recipe, complete with a hazelnut cherry filling and a flaky, buttery crust.
+You can make your own vegan mince pie by following the BBC’s recipe, complete with a hazelnut cherry filling and a flaky, buttery crust.

 Porkkanalaatiko is a Finnish carrot casserole served during the winter season.
 The original version is made of carrots, rice, and custard, but we found a vegan option by Finnish blogger Choco Chili.
 We found the recipe to be the most authentic, but just be sure to hit the translate button, unless, of course, you speak fluent Finnish.